Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Related Work

 Concurrently, Denoising Diffusion Probabilistic Models (DDPMs)~\parencite{pmlr-v37-sohl-dickstein15,ho_denoising_2020} achieved state-of-the-art sample quality by simplifying the transport objective to predict the noise $\epsilon$ added at each step of a discrete forward process.
 This noise-prediction ($\epsilon$-prediction) target proved highly stable and effective, becoming the default standard, such as in OpenAI's DALL-E~\parencite{dhariwal_diffusion_2021}, Google's Imagen~\parencite{saharia_photorealistic_2022}, and Midjourney~\parencite{pmlr-v162-nichol22a}.
 Later, Denoising Diffusion Implicit Models (DDIM)~\parencite{song2021denoising} introduced deterministic sampling for diffusion models to remove randomness during generation, allowing the model to skip steps and produce high-quality images.
 Subsequent improvements focused on optimization, the training recipe, and architecture, with new methods like cosine noise schedules, learned variances~\parencite{nichol_improved_2021}, architectural upgrades~\parencite{dhariwal_diffusion_2021}, and powerful conditioning mechanisms~\parencite{ho2021classifierfree}.
 A pivotal development was classifier-free guidance (CFG)~\parencite{ho2021classifierfree}, which enabled high-fidelity conditional generation from a single model by extrapolating between conditional and unconditional outputs.
 While our work uses the powerful transformer backbone (DiT)~\parencite{vaswani_attention_2017,dosovitskiy2021an,williampeebles2023} that pioneered in this domain, we depart from the standard practice of predicting either the score or the noise.

 Most recently, the field has increasingly shifted towards a deterministic, continuous-time perspective rooted in ODEs and optimal transport~\parencite{villani2009optimal,lipman_flow_2023,liu2022flow,lipman2024flowmatchingguidecode}.
 These models learn a velocity field $v_{\theta}(\mathbf{x}_t,t)$ that governs a probability flow ODE, transporting samples from a simple base distribution (such as a Gaussian distribution) to the data distribution.
 While mathematically related to the score, this velocity ($v$-prediction) parametrization was shown to have better numerical stability and scaling properties~\parencite{salimans2022progressive, 10.5555/3600270.3602196}.
 The development of simulation-free training objectives, such as Flow Matching~\parencite{lipman_flow_2023} and Rectified Flows~\parencite{liu2022flow}, has made this approach highly efficient.
+Stochastic Interpolants~\parencite{albergo2023stochastic} generalize this framework by constructing interpolating paths between arbitrary distributions, sharing GAF's bridge formulation but learning a velocity field rather than endpoint coordinates.
+Consistency Models~\parencite{song2023consistency} target few-step generation by distilling a pretrained diffusion model into a single-step predictor; GAF's IER achieves comparable step efficiency ($5-8$ steps) without a pretrained teacher or distillation stage.
 By directly regressing the network's output onto a target field, often defining a straight path between noise and data, these methods learn linear trajectories, enabling high-quality generation in very few sampling steps, as demonstrated by models like FLUX.1~\parencite{blackforestlabs2025flux}, Stable Diffusion 3~\parencite{esser_scaling_2024}, and InstaFlow~\parencite{ICLR2024_4dc37a7b}.

-All these approaches, whether predicting score, noise, or velocity, learn a single time-conditioned predictor.
-While effective for generation, this monolithic architecture limits compositional control: one cannot independently manipulate learned representations for different classes or combine them arithmetically.
-Conditional generation instead relies on guidance mechanisms like CFG or prompt engineering.